ashwinvaidya17/DMAS2019_B19/README.md

 ## Blotto-game
   Go to Blotto_game folder to run the Blotto Game simulation
   # Blotto Game(for 2 players)
-This folder contains the necessary steps required to run simulation for Blotto game.
  Follow steps given below to run 2 player simulation of Blotto Game.
 Blotto Game for 2 players can also be run with frontend.

 ## Running without frontend
-### The simulation will run for 100 rounds
+### TheThis simulation will run for 100 rounds

    To run the code without UI simulation
    Default command